 Talking or texting on the phone are the two leading distractions that cause a majority of vehicle accidents in the US.
 Younger drivers are the most susceptible to texting while driving and have the least amount of experience, especially motorists 19 years old and younger.
 Nearly one in five high school students in the U.S. with a driver’s license claim they have sent or received text messages and emails while operating a vehicle.

-Hiring a Rhode Island personal Injury Attorney or a RI car accident lawyer
+Hiring a RI car accident lawyer

 If you have suffered injuries, harm or property damage in a motor vehicle accident and believe that texting or smart phone use was a factor, it is essential to hire a East Providence personal injury attorney who specializes in accident cases.
 Your RI Negligence lawyer can ensure that your rights are protected while the evidence is amassed and the collision is investigated.

 Successful texting while driving vehicle accident attorneys in Rhode Island have access to useful resources that are necessary to build a solid case for compensation.
 Personal injury law firms as well as a Rhode Island personal injury attorney in Providence usually accept these types of cases on a contingency basis, so there is no need to pay any retainer or upfront fee.
 It is essential to file a claim or lawsuit for recompense before the expiration of the statute of limitations.

 “Annual United States Road Crash Statistics

 - Over 37,000 people die in road crashes each year

 - An additional 2.35 million are injured or disabled